-Students who do not meet entrance requirements fully at the time of admission, but who demonstrate likelihood of success through their personal references, face-to-face interviews, or other factors are termed "Ability-to-Benefit" students.
+Students who do not meet entrance requirements fully at the time of admission, but who demonstrate likelihood of success through their personal references, face-to-face interviews, or other factors are termed "Remedial" students.
 Among the most common issues that cause students to be classified as such are the following deficiencies:

-- Low English scores on TOEFL or PIU-administered English evaluations. - Weak academic performance in prior educational contexts.
+• Low English scores on TOEFL or PIU-administered English evaluations.

-All Ability-to-Benefit students are accorded probationary status when admitted and are officially notified of this status through their letter of acceptance.
+All Remedial students are accorded probationary status when admitted and are officially notified of this status through their letter of acceptance.
 Students with documented weaknesses in English will be tested by PIU upon admission and retested at the conclusion of their first year of study to seek evidence of appropriate progress.
 At the conclusion of the first year of study, the Admissions Committee will evaluate the student's academic, linguistic, and spiritual progress and make decisions regarding retention, granting regular status, or continuing probationary status.
-PIU offers formal ESL classes and informal tutoring for Ability-to-Benefit students who have deficiencies in English.
-New TOEFL requirement is 435-474 for Ability to Benefit (enroll in ENGL 091R/limited course selection applies).
+PIU offers formal ESL classes for Remedial students who have deficiencies in English.
+TOEFL requirement is 435-474 for Remedial (enroll in ENGL 091R/limited course selection applies).